nhsuk/pharmacy-data-etl/README.md

 If `NODE_ENV=production` running `scripts/start` will bring up a docker container and initiate the scrape at a scheduled time, GMT.
 The default is 11pm.
-If `NODE_ENV` is set to anything but `production` the scrape will begin immediately.
 The time of the scrape can be overridden by setting the environment variable `ETL_SCHEDULE`. e.g. `export ETL_SCHEDULE='25 15 * * *'` will start the processing at 3:25pm.
 Note: the container time is GMT and does not take account of daylight saving, you may need to subtract an hour from the time if it is currently BST.

+During local development it is useful to run the scrape at any time.
+This is possible by running `node app.js` (with the appropriate env vars set).

 Further details on node-schedule available [here](https://www.npmjs.com/package/node-schedule)

-+ The scheduler can be completely disabled by setting the `DISABLE_SCHEDULER` variable to `true`.
+The scheduler can be completely disabled by setting the `DISABLE_SCHEDULER` variable to `true`.
 This sets the run date to run once in the future on Jan 1st, 2100.

 A successful scrape will result in the file `pharmacy-data.json` being written to the `output` folder and to the Azure storage location specified in the